unstoppabledomains/dev-docs/crypto-payments/troubleshoot/library-error-handling.md

     }
 }
 ```

+In the code snippet above, we handled the errors thrown by the Resolution Library by switching on the `error code` and displaying custom messages to the user.
+You can then perform other actions to handle the error or show the `error message` value from the error data structure to the user.

 :::info
 To see all the supported error codes for each Resolution Library, please check the following pages: